digital-asset/daml-katacoda/scripts/7_daml_repl.md

-Instead of writing a script in a DAML source file, you can also connect to the ledger with the DAML REPL and run your commands interactively step by step.
+Instead of writing a script in a Daml source file, you can also connect to the ledger with the Daml REPL and run your commands interactively step by step.
 This is very helpful if you are trying to get a better feel for how your code works.

 First, kill the running sandbox in the first terminal (ctrl-c) and restart it to get back into a